stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

   - brick_height: The height of each brick.
   - color: The color of the bricks (can vary for different rows or difficulty).
 - METHODS
-  - init(self, rows, cols, brick_width, brick_height): Initializes the grid with a specified number of rows and columns.
+  - griddle(self, rows, cols, brick_width, brick_height): Initializes the grid with a specified number of rows and columns.
   - draw(self): Renders the bricks on the screen.
   - check_collision(self, ball): Checks if the ball has collided with a brick, and if so, removes the brick and updates the score.
   - is_empty(self): Returns True if all bricks have been destroyed, signaling the end of the level.